 Let’s talk about the world again.
 If your summer has been anything like mine, it’s probably been a summer of intense political debate, on both sides of the pond.
-Elections, referendums, not to mention the continuing ever growing terrorist attacks in America and Europe which grasp our attention so near at home.

 And let’s not forget the horrendous plight of the parts of the world that are so regularly suffering violence and injustice, which I won’t begin to mention names for fear of leaving somewhere out.
 All these situations, when read and thought about deeply, become too overwhelming to know how to respond.
 I have at times felt both despair and helplessness when I consider the future of my country and the world.